KDAB/knut/docs/API/script/utils.md

 #### <a name="mktemp"></a>string **mktemp**(string pattern)

-Creates and returns the name of a temporory file based on a `pattern`.
+Creates and returns the name of a temporary file based on a `pattern`.
-This function is copied from UtilsJsExtension::mktemp from Qt Creator.

 #### <a name="runScript"></a>**runScript**(string path, bool log)